New Jersey governor race: Who are Phil Murphy and Kim Guadagno?

 Guadagno has repeatedly tried to distance herself from Christie, attempting to “run as her own person,” Dworkin said.
 But her ties to the current governor are hurting her.

-Indeed, the Quinnipiac University poll found that 54 percent of New Jersey voters have a negative opinion of her because she served as Christie’s lieutenant governor.
+Indeed, a Quinnipiac University poll found that 54 percent of New Jersey voters have a negative opinion of her because she served as Christie’s lieutenant governor.

 DEMS' EFFORTS TO TIE GOP CANDIDATE TO CHRISTIE COULD BACKFIRE